apnadkarni/tcl-libgit2/README.md

 lg2::lg2_init /lib/x86_64-linux-gnu/libgit2.so
 ```

-If no path is supplied to `lg2_init` it will try to locate `git2.dll` on
+If no path is supplied to `lg2_init` it will try to locate `libgit2.dll` or
-Windows or `libgit2.so` on other platforms under architecture-specific
+`git2.dll` on Windows and `libgit2.so` on other platforms under
-directories under the package directory.
-If not found there, it will just attempt
+architecture-specific directories under the package directory.
+If not found
-to load using the unqualified shared library name.
+there, it will just attempt to load using the unqualified shared library name
+assuming the library is present in a standard system directory.

 The scripts in the `examples` directory are standalone scripts that
 mimic the porcelain git commands.
 All support the `--help` option to